Wintering on Malta Isle

 Paul tells the Jewish leaders in Rome, “I’m in chains because of Israel’s hope” (28:20).
 He didn’t say what he meant by that.
 Given what Paul has been saying and doing throughout the stories in Acts, what would you guess he was talking about?”

 When Paul quoted the prophet Isaiah to the Jews (28:26-27), what kind of an effect would you guess it had on the Jews?

 LIFE APPLICATION.
 When Paul got snakebit, people assumed he deserved it: “This has to be one bad guy” (28:4).
 That seemed to be common in ancient times—the belief that when something bad happened it’s because the gods were punishing the person.
 Even many Jews believed this.
 When Jesus’ disciples saw a man born blind, they asked Jesus, whose sins caused it.
 “Was it because of his own sins or his parents’ sins?”
-(John 9:2 NLT).
+(John 9:2 New Living Translation).
 Do you think people today sometimes wonder if they deserve the bad thing that happened to them?
 If so, what’s the counterpoint?

 LIFE APPLICATION.
 When the 276 shipwrecked people made it to shore, the folks of Malta “were extraordinarily kind” (28:2).
 When have you seen someone with nowhere to turn, but who found help waiting for them?

 LIFE APPLICATION.
 Paul spent most of his adult life trying to convince Jews that Jesus was the Messiah they had been waiting for.
 Why do you think Jews back then as well as Jews today have a hard time believing that the Messiah has come and gone without them realizing it?

 LIFE APPLICATION.
 As we’ve studied the story about how the Christian church got started after the death and resurrection of Jesus, what one scene or teaching or quotation has intrigued you or perhaps moved you most of all?